 What else do I need to know after a DWI arrest?

-Being arrested for a DWI is taken very seriously in San Marcos and Texas in general.
+Being arrested for a DWI is taken very seriously in Central Texas.
 Time, money, stress and emotional implications are among the most common things people face after such charges.
 We want you to know that we are here to help you.
 If you find yourself in this situation, please do not hesitate to contact us today.